justinjest/python-essentials/lessons/12Advanced Data Visualization Techniques.md

 ## **12.2 Interactive Visualizations with Plotly**

 ### **Overview**
-Plotly is a library for creating interactive and visually appealing plots.
-It supports interactivity like hover tooltips, zooming, and panning.
+Plotly is a powerful library for creating interactive, highly customizable plots.
+It allows for hover tooltips, zooming, and dynamic interactions that improve user experience.

-### **Steps:**
+### **Steps to Create Interactive Visualizations:**
 1. Install Plotly:
    ```bash
    pip install plotly
    ```
-2. Use Plotly to create interactive scatter plots, bar charts, and more.
+2. Use Plotly to create interactive plots like scatter plots, bar charts, and more.

 ### **Example Code: Interactive Scatter Plot**
 ```python